-You are responsible for reading the newsgroup ucb.class.cs184 -- all bug announcements and fixes for assignments and lectures will be distributed there.
-Routine communication about the course should be sent to cs184@imail.eecs.berkeley.edu or posted to the news group.
+You are responsible for reading the Google Discussion group CS184-F11.
+The URL to access this group is http://groups.google.com/group/cs184-f11 -- please request membership to the group now.
+All bug announcements and fixes for assignments and lectures will be distributed there.
+Routine communication about the course should be sent to cs184@imail.eecs.berkeley.edu or posted to the discussion group.
+If the issue is not private/personal then it is preferred you post to the discussion group.
 E-mail sent to the TA's or professor may be reposted on to the newsgroup in redacted form.